 Built on seven hills, Portugal’s coastal capital of Lisbon (Lisboa in Portuguese) is a city of juxtapositions.
 The winding streets lined with pastel-colored homes open up to impressive landmarks with unique styles, like 15th-century Manueline architecture — a transition between Gothic and Renaissance, with Moorish touches — as seen in Mosteiro dos Jerónimos and Belém Tower.
 The upscale shopping street of Avenida de Liberdade is a stark contrast to the city’s oldest neighborhood of Alfama with artisan craft shops and cafes, and a change from the 19th-century mansions in the Principe Real.
 But they all mix together perfectly, especially when viewed from the city’s many miradouros, or viewing points.

-When is the best time to stay in a vacation rental in Lisbon?
+The best time to stay in a holiday rental in Lisbon

 Lisbon is located where the Tagus River flows into the Atlantic Ocean, so the sea breeze offers some relief during the warm summers, with temperatures averaging right around 80 degrees Fahrenheit, while winters stay mild in the high 50s to mid 60s.
 During spring and fall, when comfortable temperatures hover in the 60s and 70s Fahrenheit, is a great time to book one of Lisbon’s holiday apartments.
 While there is rain from October to February, Lisbon proudly boasts 290 sunny days a year.
 As an urban center, locals tend to dress casually with a sense of city chicness — but if you plan to walk, make comfortable footwear the priority so you can navigate the uneven cobblestone streets around the hilly city.